Alluxio/alluxio/docs/Tiered-Storage-on-Tachyon.md

 ## Space Reserver

 Space reserver makes tiered storage try to reserve certain portion of space on each storage layer before all space on some layer is consumed.
-It will be good for burst write performance, but for continous write, since the bottleneck is eviction speed, it will get very little performance gain.
+It will benefit the performance of bursty write, but may provide marginal performance gain for continuous writes when eviction becomes the bottleneck.

 # Enabling and Configuring Tiered Storage